 The iGlide helps stabilize camera movement and the HERO3: Silver Edition is a camera made for people on the go, so the two devices together make for a great match.
 The Sony CX220 and LUMIX ZS8 are great compact cameras with built-in optical image stabilization and quality video that can be used for multiple tasks, but with an ultra wide lens, the HERO3: Silver Edition handled the majority of the terrain even while running up and down stairs.
 Regardless of the camera, the iGlide’s three-axis gimbal, which is similar to Glidecam’s HD-4000, ($650) allows for free flowing movement which helps capture quality video.
 You’ll feel like your camera was on a professional floating system.

 In our tests of the iGlide, we found a few things that might be tricky when using it for the first time.
 Since the camera mounting head wasn't quick to work with, it was difficult to switch between cameras, but if you prefer a certain camera you won't have any issues once the camera mounting plate is secured.
 Although, we did find it a little bothersome with the amount of screws we had to undo when trying to remove the camera plate.
+When you attach the camera to the top plate you have to fully remove the two thumbscrews on the sides to remove the plate, this is no quick-release.
+Although, once attached, your camera is very secure.
+You can spin and twist and try to make the camera detach, but you won’t be able to without undoing the thumbscrews.
+As with any stabilizer, make sure you allow proper setup time before shooting.

 Summing It Up